let1tbee/powerNotifier/README.md

 3. Could be turned on and off by sending corresponding command in telegram bot chat.

 Hardware:
-This project was created for ESP01 and Arduino Uno as a programmator.
+This project was created for ESP01 and Arduino Uno as a programmer.
 But the project could be done with any ESP modification.

 How to setup:
 1. Create a bot with 2 commands /turn_on and /turn_off.
 Write down Bot's token